s-victor/TinyPedal/docs/customization.md

     enable_track_clock_synchronization
 Enable auto track clock and time scale synchronization.
 RestAPI module must be enabled to synchronize track clock from Rest API.

+Note, for `RF2`, synchronization only works in singleplayer; for `LMU`, synchronization works in both singleplayer and multiplayer.

     track_clock_time_scale
-Maually set time multiplier for time-scaled session.
+Manually set time multiplier for time-scaled session.
 Default is `1`, which matches `Time Scale: Normal` setting in-game.
 Note, this option will only be used if `enable_track_clock_synchronization` option is disabled.

     track_clock_format
 Set track clock format string.
 To show seconds, add `%S`, such as `%H:%M:%S %p`.
 See [link](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes) for full list of format codes.

+    show_time_scale
+Show current session track clock time scale multiplier.

     show_compass
 Show compass directions with three-figure bearings that matches game's cardinal directions.